2 February 2021

-The approach to developing the model often provides the customer with a different and occasionally new perspective on existing processes and systems.
-The initial steps require a thorough and complete understanding of the existing or proposed system or process and forces both the client and modelling team to critically examine each step.
-The modelling process is a collaborative approach with the customer’s subject matter experts and BMT’s team.
-BMT provides initial training on the model and its capability to support an effective partnership with the customer.
+Developing a model provides the customer with a different and occasionally new perspective on existing processes and systems.
+The initial steps require a thorough and complete understanding of the existing or proposed system or process and force both the client and the modelling team to examine each step critically.
+The modelling process requires a collaborative approach.

 Typical steps in developing the model and subsequent simulation and analysis is as follows:

 Customer objectives and requirements are defined.

 Data collection and analysis to create an accurate representation of the system or process being modelled.